MingFengC/Statistical-Learning/Linear Regression/README.md

 4. Check normality: normal probability plot of standardized residuals (points are supposed to fall on a straight line in a Q-Q plot).
 5. Check outliers: hat values, deletion residuals and Cook’s distance.
 6. If there are any discrepancy, adopt remedial measures (for outliers: create dummy variables of size n of 0s except the index of the observation number and add this dummy variable to the model reject if p-value < 0.05).
+7. If preliminary analysis showed discrepancies (e.g. outliers), remove those observations if significant and perform variable selection/penalization using the new dataset.
+Then perform diagnostics check and remove significant discrepancies from the original dataset.
+The new dataset will be the final dataset to train the model.